 Enable RAW HTML in the Markdown File

 If you want to include RAW HTML in your markdown files, you need to enable unsafe rendering.
 Without enabling this, Hugo will not render the HTML.
-To enable unsafe markdown rendering, add the following goldmark settings to the markup section of your config.yaml file.
+To enable unsafe markdown rendering, add the following goldmark settings to the markup section of your hugo.yaml file.

 markup: